JeffersonLab/jaws-libj/README.md

 **Note for JLab On-Site Users**: Jefferson Lab has an intercepting [proxy](https://gist.github.com/slominskir/92c25a033db93a90184a5994e71d0b78)

-## Test
+## Develop
-Continuous Integration (CI) is setup using GitHub Actions, so on push tests are automatically run unless `[no ci]` is included in the commit message.
-Tests can be manually run on a local workstation using:
+Set up the build environment following the [Build](https://github.com/JeffersonLab/jaws-libj#build) instructions.

+In order to iterate rapidly when making changes it's often useful to create new tests and run them directly on the local workstation, perhaps leveraging an IDE.
+In this scenario run the service dependencies with Docker Compose:
 ```
 docker compose -f deps.yml up
 ```

-Wait for containers to start then:
+## Test
+The integration tests depend on a running Kafka instance, generally in Docker.
+The tests run automatically via the [CI](https://github.com/JeffersonLab/jaws-libj/actions/workflows/ci.yml) GitHub Action on every commit (unless [no ci] is included in the commit message).
+The tests can be run locally during development.
+Set up the development environment following the [Develop](https://github.com/JeffersonLab/jaws-libj#develop) instructions.
+Then with the deps.yml Docker containers running execute:
 ```
 gradlew integrationTest
 ```